-The aim of our behaviour system is to allow pupils to be praised for their progress irrespective of their ability, the ultimate long term goal is that pupils will be intrinsically regarded as they mature and will not need external rewards.
+The aim of our behaviour system is to allow pupils to be praised for their progress irrespective of their ability, the ultimate long term goal is that pupils will be intrinsically rewarded as they mature and will not need external rewards.
 Staff need to praise pupils when they 'catch the pupil getting it right' e.g. a pupil comes into the room and sits nicely without any prompts or, for another pupil, it might be working for 10 mins without distracting others.
 If a pupil has an Individual Risk Management Plan (IRMP) staff will follow the strategies on it and not deviate from the plan.
+Through the pupils individualised targets staff will plan in opportunities to work on individual behaviours, prosocial group behaviours and appropriate behaviours in the community.

-Positive Language
+7. Positive Language